drshamsinejad/PHiFL-TL/README.md

 # PHiFL-TL
 Mrs Afzali Ph.D. thesis about devising a personalized hierarchical federated learning method.

-Implementation of the algorithm presented in "PHiFL-TL: Personalized Hierarchical Federated Learning using Transfer Learning
+Implementation of the algorithm presented in "PHiFL-TL: Personalized Hierarchical Federated Learning using Transfer Learning".